Cursed promo still

 The Arthurian Legend has been a constant inspiration for movies and TV with recent adaptations like King Arthur: Legend of the Sword, The Kid Who Would Be King and the upcoming The Green Knight.
 The basic story of Arthur and the Knights of the Round Table should be known to most, a story that Cursed retells with a fantasy twist and a more YA audience in mind.

 In this re-imagination of the Arthurian legend, the story follows Nimue (Katherine Langford), a young woman with a mysterious gift who is destined to become the powerful Lady of the Lake.
-An outcast in her village due to her uncontrollable magical abilities, she soon finds herself on a quest to quest to deliver the fabled sword of power to the magician Merlin (Gustaf Skarsgård) after her village is attacked by the Red Paladins, a group of religious zealots whose sole goal is to rid the world of Fae, a varied race who may have tusks, tails, scales or just magical lineage, who are seen as an abomination before God.
+An outcast in her village due to her uncontrollable magical abilities, she soon finds herself on a quest to deliver the fabled sword of power to the magician Merlin (Gustaf Skarsgård) after her village is attacked by the Red Paladins, a group of religious zealots bent on ridding the world of Fae.
 Nimue soon encounters a young mercenary named Arthur (Devon Terrell) and finds herself at the centre of a many-sided conflict for possession of the sword.

-The lore and world of Cursed are deep, with many different factions and leaders at odds with each other.
-The Red Paladins are lead by Father Carden (Peter Mullan) and with his tracker/assassin, The Weeping Monk, they prove the main antagonists to Nimue and the Fae she encounters along her journey.
-King Uther Pendragon (Sebastian Armesto) currently sits on the throne but is more of a figurehead as he is puppeteered by his mother Lady Lunette (Polly Walker) while Lord Cumber (Jóhannes Haukur Jóhannesson), a Viking Lord, proclaims himself the rightful heir to the throne.
+The lore and world of Cursed are deep, with many factions at odds.
+The Red Paladins are led by Father Carden (Peter Mullan) and his tracker/assassin, the Weeping Monk, while King Uther Pendragon (Sebastian Armesto) is puppeteered by his mother Lady Lunette (Polly Walker).
+Lord Cumber (Jóhannes Haukur Jóhannesson), a Viking Lord, also proclaims himself heir to the throne.
+All seek the sword of power to strengthen their claims.
+At times, the show feels like a lite or CW version of Game of Thrones with many plots and betrayals.

-Emily Coates performance as Sister Iris, a young girl seeking to join the Red Paladins, is great and unsettling to watch even if she does suffer a brief and sudden bout of insanity and finds herself in the background.
-Daniel Sharman role as the Weeping Monk is a slow burn but worth the wait while Matt Stokoe as Gawain the Green Knight, Lily Newmark as Pym, Shalom Brune-Franklin as Igraine and Billy Jenkins as Squirrel are other noteworthy performances and roles.
+Emily Coates shines as Sister Iris, unsettling despite limited screen time.
+Daniel Sharman’s Weeping Monk is a slow burn but rewarding, while Matt Stokoe as Gawain, Lily Newmark as Pym, Shalom Brune-Franklin as Igraine, and Billy Jenkins as Squirrel all contribute noteworthy performances.